Hanlin, Burma: Geography

-The archaeological sites of Hanlin, (also known as Halingyi, Halin, and Halim), are located above the village in the Watlet Township, Shwebo District, Sagaing Division.
+The archaeological sites of Hanlin, (also known as Halingyi, Halin, and Halim), are located above the village in the Wetlet Township, Shwebo District, Sagaing Division.
 It has a population of about 6,400 (2014).
 It is 12 mi to the southeast of Shwebo where 33 archaeological mound excavations have been carried out.
 One road goes for 6 mi from the bus terminal to Bo Te village and then along a rough road which is under improvement.
 The other route is to the south of the bus station for 6 mi along a bad, rocky road that leads to archaeological site 29 and the village.
 The village is slightly above the surrounding flat land.
 The land is generally barren except for some irrigated areas.
 Following the inscription of the site on the List of World Heritage Sites, approach road conditions for a distance of 16 km from Shwebo to Halin are now under improvement with funding provided by Italy.